These are the classes I currently teach

 Further, editing can be used to transform photographs into something entirely different and unique.
 That’s usually my goal.
 I create images in ACR that I think are a vast improvement over what my camera captures (you can view some of my edited pictures at www.peterglass.com/portfolio).

 A very complete handout will be distributed in class.
 It contains lots of information and will greatly simplify the process of understanding what’s being taught.
 In addition, the handout will allow you to spend less time taking notes and more time listening and participating in class.
-You’ll also find it quite useful for review after the class ends.
+You’ll also find it quite useful for review after you get home.

 The current version of Photoshop (which includes ACR) is available through Adobe on a subscription basis only.
-The cost is about $10 per month.
-Please note that owning Photoshop is not a requirement for taking this seminar.
+The cost is about $15 - $20 per month, which is very reasonable since Adobe upgrades and fixes issues without you needing to do so.
+(Please note that owning Photoshop is not a requirement for taking this seminar.)
+And even if you'd prefer using another editing program instead of ACR, you'll find that what you've learned in this class will most likely apply to that program as well.
 By the way, ACR is the program I use for almost 90% of my digital editing.

 Composing the Photograph (Learn the rules, then break the rules)